CENTRE FOR MALARIA RESEARCH (CMR)

 About Us

 The University of Health and Allied Sciences Centre for Malaria Research (CMR) was established to conduct cutting edge multidisciplinary research that will tackle all aspects of the disease for its elimination.
 The Centre carries out its mandate by fostering collaboration between malaria researchers with a variety of expertise within and outside the University.
-The Center also collaborates with the National Malaria Programme in a variety of ways including the establishment of a Postgraduate Malaria Course in UHAS and the publication of an Annual Newsletter named UHAS Malaria News (Click here to access Newsletters).
-The Centre for Malaria Research is collaborating with Havard University, USA and the University of Cheikh Anta Diop at Dakar (UCAD) on the "Science of Defeating Malaria" Course.
-The centre celebrates World Malaria Day yearly (Click to see photos).
+CMR also collaborates with the National Malaria Programme in a variety of ways including the establishment of a Postgraduate Malaria Course in UHAS and the publication of an Annual Newsletter entitled UHAS Malaria News.
+The centre celebrates World Malaria Day yearly (View photos here).

 Mission